saumyaverrma/yusufhabibyh4_AirGuard/README.md

 ### Dependencies
 geolocator – For live GPS tracking and geofencing<br>
-WAQI API – For live AQI and PM2.5 data shared_preferences:- for storing user data on local storage
+WAQI API – For live AQI and PM2.5 data <br>
+shared_preferences:- for storing user data on local storage <br>
-fl_chart: - for charts
+fl_chart: - for charts<br>

 ---